How to make mini Halloween gingerbread houses with kids, including a gingerbread house recipe (that works for cookies, too) and ideas for decoration.

 But for this baking activity, we’ve decided to keep our houses small, so everyone can have their own to decorate with full artistic freedom.

 Here’s how we made our cute little Halloween gingerbread houses…

 - Gingerbread cookie dough (see the printable recipe below)

-- White icing (we just mixed powdered sugar with milk and it worked fine, but you can also make royal icing with egg whites if you like)
+- White icing (you can mix powdered sugar with milk and it works great, but you can also make royal icing with egg whites, too)

-- Halloween candy (think candy corn, Reeses Pieces, anything in autumn colors.
-Chocolate chips work well, too)
+- Halloween candy (think candy corn, Reese’s Pieces, anything in autumn colors, and mini chocolate chips work well, too)